Praveen-Chouthri/Drive_Wheelz/README.md

-# Vehicle Rental Management System
+# **Vehicle Rental Management System**

-This repository contains the code for a Vehicle Rental Management System, a web application developed as a project for a Database Management Systems (DBMS) course.
+---

 ## Overview

-The Vehicle Rental Management System aims to provide a user-friendly platform for individuals to browse, book, and manage vehicle rentals online.
-It offers a range of features to simplify the rental process for users and provides a backend for managing vehicle availability and rental records.
+This repository contains the code for a **Vehicle Rental Management System**, a web application developed as a project for a **Database Management Systems (DBMS) course**.
+The system aims to provide a user-friendly platform for individuals to browse, book, and manage vehicle rentals online.

+---

 ## Key Features